Rudolph001/Email_Guardian_New/replit.md

   - Configuration management with live settings
   - Session management with cleanup and export tools
   - Database testing and maintenance functions
-- **Rules Management System**: Created security rules interface:
+- **Advanced Rules Management System**: Built comprehensive rules engine with complex logic:
+  - Complex AND/OR logic support for rule conditions
+  - Regex pattern matching with validation and testing
+  - Interactive rule builder with real-time preview
+  - Multiple operators: contains, equals, starts_with, ends_with, regex, not_contains, greater_than, less_than, in_list, is_empty, is_not_empty
   - Rule categorization (Security, Content, Sender, Time-based)
-  - Interactive rule creation with modal forms
+  - Dynamic condition addition and removal
-  - Rule priority and action configuration
+  - Rule validation and testing before saving
+  - Priority-based rule processing (Critical, High, Medium, Low, Minimal)
+  - Enhanced rule engine with comprehensive operator support
+  - API endpoints for CRUD operations on rules
   - Import/export functionality for rule sets
   - Live rule status management and editing